GwendolyneFreddy/butchery/README.md

 Here is the recommended installation order:
 - Please install BuTcHeRY after TobEx, BG2 Fixpack, Ascension and EET.
-- Please install BuTcHeRY before any final "biffing" routines.
+- Please install BuTcHeRY before EET_End, any final "biffing" routines.

 :warning: As I use vanilla scripts, you can further increase the difficulty if you install the <a href="https://github.com/Gibberlings3/SwordCoastStratagems">Stratagems</a> mod ('*Smarter general AI*' component).
 The first components are to be installed before Stratagems for a better experience and difficulty while the other components are to be installed after Stratagems (read the details before installing each <a href="#components">component</a>).